Spencer-WindingTree/ethereum-lists/README.md

 7. Click the green "Propose File change" button.

 8. This next page is a review of what you did.
-Proofread and stuff.
+Proofread, etc.

 9. Click the "Create Pull Request" button.....twice.